Package 'propop'

 character, px-x table ID for population records, defaults to px-x-0102010000_101.

-numeric, first year for which the population records are to be downloaded.
+numeric, year for which the population records are to be downloaded.
+This usually is the starting population.
+To download longer time periods, use year to indicate the first year of the period.

 year_last